ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 If you're new to GitHub, start here!

-In this chapter we will first address the question "What is GitHub?", and then take a dive through some terminology around Free and open-source software (FOSS) and Version control systems (VCS).
-At the end of the chapter we'll nudge you to create you free GitHub account if you haven't done so already.
+In this chapter we will first address the question "What is GitHub?" and then take a dive through some terminology around free and open-source software (FOSS) and version control systems (VCS).
+At the end of the chapter we'll nudge you to create a free GitHub account if you haven't done so already.

 ## Prerequisites